n1o/n1o.github.io/content/posts/continuous-time-modeling-of-counterfatual-outcomes.md

 ### Objective function

-To mitigate confounding bias we have to make sure that the latent path is not predictive of future treatments to achieve this we introduce 2 neural networks
+To mitigate confounding bias we have to make sure that the latent path is not predictive of future treatments to achieve this we introduce 2 neural networks:

 1. $h_v: R^l \rightarrow R^d$ used to predict the outcome $\hat{y}_s = h_v(Z_s)$